sseaman/skillVC/README.md

 **callback**
 As Filters could be preforming async operations, the use of a callback is required to tell SkillVC to continue with its execution flow.
-The callback to be used can be accessed in `svContext.filterChainCallback' and has two methods:
+The callback to be used can be accessed in `svContext.filterChainCallback` and has two methods:
 * `success` - used if the Filter was successful
 * `failure` - used if the Filter had an error or wants to report some other type of issue